The United Church, Nilokheri

-The United Church, Nilokheri is the one of the two Protestant Churches in Nilokheri, it is the only CNI Church in the area.
+The United Church, Nilokheri is one of the two Protestant churches in the Gole market area of Nilokheri, Haryana, India.
+It is the only Church of North India (CNI) church in the area.

 History

 With the establishment of Nilokheri township the CNI Church was established in 1950 by the Protestant Indian Christians.
+It is under the Diocese of Delhi.
+The Nilokheri municipality has an estimated population of approximately 26,000 in 2025 and 1.17 per cent are Christians.

-Church Structure
+Building

-The church building was renovated recently.
-It is a kind of a big spacious hall and an altar.
+The church building has been renovated and includes a spacious hall and an altar.

 Parish members

 There are 50 families and total strength of 250 people.
-Christian devotees are the people from various regions of India such as Jharkhand, Punjab, South India etc. apart from local Christians who settled here due to the reason of employment.
+Christian devotees are the people from various regions of India such as Jharkhand, Punjab, South India apart from local Christians who settled here due to the reason of employment.